 Proposal submissions for the 2021 conference will be available in fall 2020.

 As this conference is modeled on accessibility and equity, there is no registration fee, and free breakfast and lunch will be provided to all attendees.
 While this conference is aimed at engaging undergraduate and graduate students in Ohio, both students from out of state and community members are welcome to register.

-Sa'ed Atshan of Swarthmore College will deliver the keynote address, focusing on the importance and impact of queer and trans studies in today's sociopolitical climate.
+Sa’ed Atshan of Swarthmore College delivered the keynote address for our inaugural conference, and his address focused on the importance and impact of queer and trans studies in today’s sociopolitical climate.

 Atshan is an assistant professor of peace and conflict studies at Swarthmore College.
 He previously served as a postdoctoral fellow at the Watson Institute for International Studies at Brown University.
 He earned a joint Ph.D. in anthropology and Middle Eastern studies, a master's degree in social anthropology from Harvard University, and a Master in Public Policy (MPP) degree from the Harvard Kennedy School.
 He received a bachelor's degree from Swarthmore in 2006.
 His research interests are at the intersection of peace and conflict studies, the anthropology of policy, critical development studies and gender and sexuality studies.
 He has two forthcoming books with Stanford University Press: "Queer Palestine and the Empire of Critique" and "Paradoxes of Humanitarianism: The Social Life of Aid in the Palestinian Territories."